 What is a possession order?

 A possession order is a court order stating that a tenant must leave a property by a certain date.
-It's the necessary legal step a landlord must take after serving an eviction notice (like a Section 21 notice or a Section 8 notice) if the tenants don't leave by the end of the notice period.
+It's the necessary legal step a landlord must take after serving a Section 8 eviction notice if the tenants don't leave by the end of the notice period.

 How long does it take to get a possession order?

-There is no fixed timeline for getting a possession order, as the time it takes can vary significantly depending on the type of claim and how busy the local courts are.
-The following should be seen as estimates only.
-For
+There is no fixed timeline for getting a possession order, as the time it takes can vary significantly depending on the grounds for possession and how busy the local courts are.

-• a standard possession claim - this procedure always requires a court hearing.
-The wait for a hearing date is often the longest part of the process and can take eight to 12 weeks or significantly more, depending on the court's schedule
+Because the possession procedure requires a court hearing in most cases, the wait for a hearing date is often the longest part of the process.
+This can take eight to 12 weeks or significantly more, depending on the court's schedule.

 Timelines can be extended if a tenant files a defence, as this will always require the case to be heard by a judge in court.